tagspaces/tagspaces/README.md

 **TagSpaces** is a open source application for managing of your local files.
 You can find more information about it on its website [tagspaces.org](https://tagspaces.org/).
 For a quick TagSpaces introduction please see this [Youtube video](https://www.youtube.com/embed/CJ2hYU6U-C8).

-- [TagSpaces Blog](https://www.tagspaces.org/blog/) for any news about TagSpaces
+- [TagSpaces Blog](https://www.tagspaces.org/blog/) for news about TagSpaces
 - [TagSpaces Documentation](https://docs.tagspaces.org/) for our latest generated documentation
 - [Issues Tracker](https://github.com/tagspaces/tagspaces/issues) for developer support requests